monicalimachi/envios_email/README.md

 DESTINY=destiny@mail.com
 PASS=your_pass
 ```
+- Create some pdf folder to add a file

 - You can use .env for the examples sending email to only one recipient
 - Also Create a file emails.csv to use in the example to send tu multiple recipients, with the headers:
 ```bash